Help & support

 You must be 18 years of age or older and a CommBank customer to use this service.

-Credit reporting bodies (like Experian) collect and exchange your credit information with credit providers and other service providers such as phone companies.
-They may use this information to assess your applications for credit, verify your identity and manage your accounts held with them.
+Credit reporting bodies (like Experian) collect and exchange your credit information with credit providers and other service providers such as phone companies, who may use this information to assess your applications for credit, verify your identity and manage your accounts held with them.
 It is important you know what is in your credit file and that it is correct.

 The Privacy Act (Cth) 1988 permits an individual to appoint another entity (known as an ‘access seeker’) to assist them to access their credit information held with a credit reporting body.

-This service enables you to appoint CommBank subsidiary, Credit Savvy, as your access seeker to assist you to obtain access to your Experian credit score and other credit information held by Experian about you, and have this delivered to you in the Credit Score Hub (within NetBank or CommBank app) for your ease and convenience.
+This service enables you to appoint , Credit Savvy, as your access seeker to assist you to obtain access to your Experian credit score and other credit information held by Experian about you, and have this delivered to you in the Credit Score Hub (within NetBank or CommBank app) for your ease and convenience.
+CommBank is providing the digital platform, through NetBank or the CommBank App, to enable Credit Savvy to be appointed as your access seeker and for Credit Savvy to obtain the credit information.
+CommBank does not use the Experian credit score or other credit information and does not have access to that Experian credit score or credit information provided to you.

 By using this service:

-For more information on how CommBank, Credit Savvy and Experian collect, use and disclose your information, go to CommBank Group Privacy Statement, Credit Savvy Privacy Policy & Credit Savvy Terms of Use and Experian Privacy Policy
+For more information on how CommBank, Credit Savvy and Experian collect, use and disclose your information, go to CommBank Group Privacy Statement, Credit Savvy Privacy Policy & Experian Privacy Policy.

 To request a copy of your free Experian credit report, contact them directly at www.experian.com.au.